Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 How to ask about someone’s accessibility needs

-Accessibility should never be an afterthought or a last-minute add-on; it should be a built-in part of how we collaborate, meet, and engage.
-Instead of putting the burden on people to advocate for themselves repeatedly, proactively ask about accessibility and support needs at the start of any interaction.
+Accessibility should never be an afterthought or last-minute add-on.
+It should be built into how we collaborate, meet, and engage from the start.
+Instead of putting the burden on people to advocate for themselves repeatedly, proactively ask about accessibility and support needs at the beginning of any interaction.

 • "I want to make sure this works well for both of us.
 Do you have any accessibility or support needs that would help make our collaboration smoother?"